awsdocs/aws-greengrass-developer-guide/doc_source/device-tester-for-greengrass-ug.md

 ### Configure the AWS IoT Greengrass Service Role<a name="config-gg-role"></a>

+**Important**
+This step is not required for AWS IoT Device Tester v1\.1 for AWS IoT Greengrass version 1\.7\.1 or greater because IDT automatically creates the service role for you\.

 To successfully deploy an AWS IoT Greengrass group, AWS IoT Greengrass requires permissions to perform actions on your behalf\.
 Follow these instructions to create and associate the service role\.

 **To create the AWS IoT Greengrass service role**